focus-editor/focus/LOG.md

     - Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
     - Have a user error log - with an icon in the title bar to toggle it

-- BUG: viewport no longer moves right when typing off the edge of it

 - Projects
     - If a project doesn't exist, don't set it when loading previous session
     - On the splash screen list all previous sessions (one per project)